seanpierce/product_reviews_rails/README.md

 * visit the site at <a href="http://localhost:3000">localhost:3000</a>

 ### Usage
-The database will be populated with information via the <a href="https://github.com/stympy/faker">Faker gem</a>.
+The database will be populated with information via the <a href="https://github.com/stympy/faker">Faker gem</a> once the installation is complete.
 You can login as one of the test users with the information below, or sign up using your own credentials.

 | Type | email | password |
 | ---- | ----- | -------- |